 Health Regulations require that all cases being transported overseas must be embalmed.
 With modern transport facilities these days it is not always needed for interstate transfers however on some occasions it may be required.

 A6: Open discussion with children about death and the funeral is healthy, they then seem to be better prepared.
 Let them take part and attend if they wish.

 Q7: What are the costs of a funeral?

 A7: The expenses for a funeral can be put into three main groups.

 Firstly there are the Funeral Director’s professional fees or service charge, which in our service is one complete fee.
 This fee makes available our personnel (on call 24 hrs), our services and facilities, covers mortuary costs and the use of our hearse.
 It also provides for administration work such as preparing and inserting press notices, registration of the death and arranging cemetery, crematorium, clergy, floral tributes and all services in accordance with your wishes.

 Secondly the cost of a coffin or casket can range from the low hundreds up to thousands of dollars.
 We keep a range in stock for you to choose from to meet your requirements.

-One of the most important things to do is to make sure you have a valid and up-to-date will.
+A9: One of the most important things to do is to make sure you have a valid and up-to-date will.
 It must be easily located or instructions as to its whereabouts left with someone close to you.
-We have a Personal Record Folder which can assist you in this area.
+We have a personal record folder which can assist you in this area.
 Make sure all your family history is documented so as to be available when needed.

 If the death is unexpected immediately call 000.
-The ambulance and the Police will attend.
-The Police will take control of the situation and assist you in what ever way that they can.
-The Police will arrange for the Government undertaker to take your loved one into the care of the Coroner.
+The ambulance and the police will attend.
+The police will assist you in whatever way that they can.
+They will also arrange for the government undertaker to take your loved one into the care of the coroner.

-For Help or Advice on arranging funerals, Please call our free call funeral line.
+For help or advice on arranging funerals, please call our 24-hour free call assistance 1800 012 011.